Eutropios/WarMAC/docs/source/installation.rst

       $ py -m pip install warmac

+|  If you're getting an error that `python` is not recognized as a command, try
+   using the following instead:
+   ``python3 -m pip install warmac``

 |  You can ensure that you've installed WarMAC correctly by calling its help
    page like so: